Circuit Training vs Straight Sets: Which is Best for Hypertrophy?

 Understanding Circuit Training

-Circuit training is a dynamic workout method that combines resistance exercises with minimal rest periods between sets.
-Typically, a circuit consists of a series of exercises targeting different muscle groups, performed consecutively without significant breaks.
-This format not only elevates heart rate but also promotes muscular endurance and cardiovascular fitness.
+Circuit training is a dynamic workout method that combines multiple exercises with relatively short rest periods between them.
+Typically, a circuit consists of a sequence of movements that target different muscle groups, performed consecutively before resting for a longer period or repeating the sequence.
+This structure elevates heart rate and promotes muscular endurance while also providing a cardiovascular challenge.

 Understanding Straight Sets